-The overall responsibility for the implementation of this policy is given to the Headteacher / Head of School.
-S/He will also be responsible for ensuring that sufficient appropriate staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training.
+The overall responsibility for the implementation of this policy is given to the Pupil manager.
+She will also be responsible for ensuring that sufficient appropriate staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training.

-The School SENDCO will be responsible for briefing supply teachers, preparing risk assessments for school visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.
+The Pupil Manager will be responsible for briefing supply teachers, preparing risk assessments for school visits and other school activities outside of the normal timetable and for the monitoring of individual healthcare plans.

-The SENDCO and/or the Family Liaison Officer will be responsible in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.
+The Pupil Manager will be responsible, in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.